Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by NSF QLCI grant OMA-2120757.
-All figures and numeric calculations were carried out with \textsc{Mathematica} 13.2.

-We thank Sivaprasad Omanakuttan and Jonathan A. Gross for comments regarding their previous work.
-We thank Victor Albert for comments addressing the distance preservation of the Dicke Bootstrap and covariance.
-We thank Michael Gullans for helpful conversations regarding the invariance of the transversal group.
+We thank Sivaprasad Omanakuttan and Jonathan A. Gross for helpful comments regarding their previous work.
+We thank Victor Albert for helpful conversations regarding the Dicke Bootstrap.
+We thank Michael Gullans for helpful conversations regarding the transversal gate group.
+This research was supported by NSF QLCI grant OMA-2120757.
+This research was also supported in part by the MathQuantum RTG through the NSF RTG grant DMS-2231533.
+All numeric calculations were carried out with \textsc{Mathematica} 13.2.